NREL/EnergyPlus/design/FY2020/NFP-Scheduling-Min-AirFlow-For-VAV-Boxes.md

        \note "Cooling Minimum Air Flow per Zone Floor Area", "Cooling Minimum Air Flow", and
        \note "Cooling Minimum Air Flow Fraction".
 If there is no sizing calculation a default of
        \note 0.000762 m3/s-m2 (0.15 cfm/ft2) is used.
+       \note This fixed minimum air flow  will be multiplied with the fractional values from input
+       \note field "Minimum Air Flow Turndown Schedule Name".

   A6 , \field Minimum Air Flow Fraction Schedule Name

        \type object-list